ralikio/kyma-environment-broker/docs/user/03-20-runtime-operations.md

 # SAP BTP, Kyma Runtime Operations

 Kyma Environment Broker (KEB) allows you to configure operations that you can run on a SAP BTP, Kyma runtime.
-Each operation consists of several steps and each step is represented by a separate file.
+Each operation is processed by several steps arranged in stages and ordered in queue structure.
+During its processing, an operation is passed to every step for it to act opon it acording to its responsibility.
+Steps get to process operation in order of its arrangement in the queue.
 As every step can be re-launched multiple times, for each step, you should determine a behavior in case of a processing failure.
 It can either:

-- Return an error, which interrupts the entire process, or
+- Return an error, which interrupts the entire process, or skips step execution.
-- Repeat the entire operation after the specified period.
+- Repeat the entire operation after specified period.

 > **NOTE:** It's important to set lower timeouts for the Kyma installation in the Runtime Provisioner.

+## Stages

+A stage is a grouping unit for steps.
+A step is a part of a stage.
+An operation can consist of multiple stages, and a stage can consist of multiple steps.
+Once all the steps in a stage are successfully executed, the stage is marked as finished and never repeated again, even if the next one fails.
+If any steps fail at a given stage, the whole stage is repeated from the beginning.

 ## Provision